Zemse-Nishant-Sunil/adaptprep-ai-learning-platform/README.md

 # AdaptPrep - AI-Powered Exam Preparation Platform

+👉 See MY_CONTRIBUTION.md for my role in this project

 A comprehensive full-stack web application designed to help students prepare for competitive exams (JEE/NEET) with AI-powered personalized coaching and comprehensive performance analytics.

 ## 🌟 Key Features